 - Motor and Language.

 Support given through Portage is based on the principle that parents are the key figures in the development of their child, and that they bring considerable experience to the partnership with professionals.
 Portage helps parents to be confident in their role, whatever their child‟s needs may be.

 The Portage Service operates an open referral system – which means that any parent with concerns regarding their child’s development, or any professional – with the parent’s permission, may make a direct referral to the service.
 The Portage Supervisor will make an initial home visit to discuss the service and whether or not it may be appropriate for the child.

 Portage visits children in their own home.
 Parents then share with the home visitor their understanding of their child‟s individual skills, abilities and support needs.
 Portage emphasizes the positive and builds on what a child is already doing.
 Success builds interest and confidence, as children acquire new skills through activities based on play and grounded in everyday situations to make learning fun for all the family.

 The Early Years strategy group in North East Lincolnshire aims to ensure support is available for settings that cater for Foundation Stage 1 and early years children, to ensure that all children are given the opportunities to reach their full potential.

 Eearly Years Support Plan (Word document)

 Eearly Years Review Support Plan (Word document)

 For general information on our early years funding please visit our Childcare page.

 We are the Educational Team for Hearing and Vision (ETHV).
 We offer a wide range of services to support children and young people who have been diagnosed with hearing and/or vision loss from birth to leaving school.
-To find if we can support you you can find more information on our Hearing and vision page.
+To find out if we can support you, go to our Hearing and vision page.